 What Is a PSI Report?

-This is because the PSI report features information on the defendant’s background, including his or her character, upbringing, criminal history, health, and any other details that might affect the severity of the sentence.
+This is because the PSI/PSR report features information on the defendant’s background, including their character, upbringing, criminal history, health, and any other details that might affect the severity of the sentence.
 The state system usually orders a presentence investigation report when handling felony cases, while federal cases always require one.

 Who Writes the Presentence Investigation Report?

 With a state and federal presentence investigation report, it’s up to a probation officer to research and write the document.
 This requires the officer to interview the defendant and then collaborate with other professionals involved in the case.
 The point is to get a good overview of the defendant’s behavior and character before the judge reads the PSI report and decides on the proper sentencing.

 Elements of a PSI Report